-City Librarian Marcellus Turner invites you to join him in a discussion about current and future Library services at a series of "Community Conversations" in late 2015 and 2016.
+City Librarian Marcellus Turner invites you to join him in a discussion about current and future Library services at a series of "Community Conversations."

-The meetings will be organized around Turner's five Library service priorities: youth and family learning; technology and access; community engagement; Seattle culture and history; and re-imagined spaces.
+The meetings are organized around Turner's five Library service priorities: youth and family learning; technology and access; community engagement; Seattle culture and history; and re-imagined spaces.

-The first meeting will focus on youth and family learning - "provide Library services that support youth and families in academic success, career readiness and life."
+- Youth and Family Learning: Provide Library services that support youth and families in academic success, career readiness and life.

 Everyone is invited to attend the Library's "Community Conversations."
 Thank you for sharing your ideas for the future of Library services.

 For more information, please Ask a Librarian or call the Library at 206-386-4636.